ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Network Endpoint Assessment

-Network operators want a trustworthy report that includes identity and version of information of the hardware and software on the machines attached to their network, for purposes such as inventory, audit, anomaly detection, record maintenance and/or trending reports (logging).
+Network operators want a trustworthy report that includes identity and version information about the hardware and software on the machines attached to their network, for purposes such as inventory, audit, anomaly detection, record maintenance and/or trending reports (logging).
 The network operator may also want a policy